Nazzanuk/fund-apps/readme.md

 ### About

 This is a service built in Angular with tests built in Karma.
-I used WebStorm to continuously run the Karma tests but can be done with gulp also.
+I used WebStorm to continuously run the Karma tests but can also be done with Gulp.

 ### Prerequisites